NYUAD-IM/artintel/WeeklySchedule.md

 ### <a name="week1.1"></a>Week 1.1 Introduction
 - Introductions
+  - What is your coding background?
+Are you familiar with Python?
+Linux?
 - Course overview
+  - Balance between creative, conceptual, discussions, math
+  - Technical tools are rapidly changing - we need to "learn how to learn"
+    - We prefer open source tools / data
 - In-class discussion
+  - What do you think about AI?
+    - Current capabilities
+    - How it's changing society
+    - Future capabilities
+    - Should we be worried?
+Excited?
+Both?
+    - How do you want to use AI now, and in the future?
   - Synthetic faces
     - [This Person Does Not Exist](https://thispersondoesnotexist.com/)
     - “Unique, worry-free model photos” https://generated.photos/